Sharifabad, Ardakan

-Sharifabad, Ardakan (Persian: شریف آباد, also romanized as Sharfava) is a township in the Central District of Ardakan County, Yazd Province, Iran.
-It is located near the county capital, Ardakan, and had a population of 4,000 as of the 2006 census.
+Sharifabad (شریف آباد) is a neighborhood of the city of Ardakan in the Central District of Ardakan County, Yazd province, Iran.
 Sharifabad is one of the Zoroastrian centres of Iran, home to numerous Zoroastrian holy sites.
 Every summer, thousands of Zoroastrians from around the world gather here on pilgrimage.

 Sharifabad is also notable for the 1,000-year-old Qutbabad aqueduct that runs through the village.
 The village is home to both Muslims and Zoroastrians who worship separately and respect each other's beliefs.

 Sharifabad is present in the historical book of Rostam Biliwani, which recorded that the village was formerly called "Shahriabad" and later renamed "Sharafabad" before receiving its current name.

 Zoroastrianism and Sharifabad

 In Zoroastrianism's long history, Sharifabad has been of substantial importance as "the most important center for preserving traditional Zoroastrian beliefs in Iran, and the residence of many great priests for centuries."
 This led English writer Mary Boyce to describe the village as "A Persian Stronghold of Zoroastrianism".
 Her research on the life of Zoroastrian Sharifabad residents has been useful in research into contemporary Zoroastrian beliefs.